AnujPancholi/ts-jadsl/README.md

 - `toArray(): T[]` Returns an array of elements of the list, in order.

 - `getHeadNode(): ListNode<T> | null` Returns the head node of the list if the user does not wish to use the list functions, and just wants a reference to the list node.
-Returns `null` is list is empty.
+Returns `null` if list is empty.

 ---